Your community deserves greener new buildings

 Which cities already have them in the GTHA?

-The City of Toronto and Town of Whitby are the only municipalities in Ontario with tiered, mandatory standards.
-Brampton, Halton Hills, Markham, and Vaughan use a points-based approach to green standards, with a menu of compliance options but no mandatory requirements.
+The City of Toronto, Town of Halton Hills, the Town of Whitby, and the Town of Ajax are the only municipalities in Ontario with tiered, mandatory standards.
+The cities of Brampton, Markham, and Vaughan use a points-based approach to green standards, with a menu of compliance options but no mandatory requirements.
 Many other municipalities are actively pursuing new or better Green Development Standards after declaring climate emergencies.

 Is there an exemplary standard?